 The name “Damodaram” (or Damodara) means the one whose belly was tied with a rope (from Sanskrit Dama = rope and Udara = belly).
 It is one of the cherished names of Lord Krishna.

 This name comes from a touching story in Krishna’s childhood.
-His mother, Maa Yashoda, lovingly tied Him to a wooden mortar (ukhal) as a gentle punishment for His mischievous behavior.
+His mother, Maa Yashoda, lovingly tied Him to a wooden mortar (ukhal) as a gentle punishment for His mischievous behaviour.
 Despite His divine power, Krishna allowed Himself to be tied up.
-This act symbolizes the bond of pure motherly love, demonstrating that even the Almighty submits to it.
+This act symbolises the bond of pure motherly love, demonstrating that even the Almighty submits to it.

 On a spiritual level, “Damodaram” represents God’s humility and affection.
-It shows that divine love goes beyond power and control.
+It indicates that divine love transcends power and control.
 Such love thrives in devotion and surrender.

 “Narayanam” is a Sanskrit word that comes from “Narayana,” a name of Lord Vishnu.
 Narayan, in Sanskrit, refers to the one who lives on the waters.
 It comes from the words nara, which means water, and ayana, which means resting place or dwelling.